daterre/Cradle/README.md

 		- [Setting up a hook script](#setting-up-a-hook-script)
 		- [Hook types](#hook-types)
 		- [Coroutine hooks](#coroutine-hooks)

+###Installing
+[Download the latest release](https://github.com/daterre/UnityTwine/releases) and unzip to your Unity project's Assets folder.
+-OR-
+[Grab a snapshot](https://github.com/daterre/UnityTwine/archive/master.zip) of the entire repository and place it in your project's Assets folder under Plugins/UnityTwine

+It is recommended to restart Unity after installation in order to make sure that the importer registers correctly.

 ###Importing
 The UnityTwine asset importer listens for any new .twee files dropped into the project directory, and proceeds to import them.